 A few weeks later, our son was born.

 I awoke to our child screaming his head off.
-Even the worst stories told by our predecessors along the path of parenthood had not prepared us for the severity of these nocturnal interruptions.
-Every night, several times a night—my husband and I could hardly function in the mornings.
+Even the worst stories told by our predecessors along the path of parenthood hadn’t prepared us for the severity of these nocturnal interruptions.
+Every night, several times a night.
+My husband and I could hardly function in the mornings.

 With a sigh I got out of bed.
-I stumbled across the hall, not bothering to switch on any lights; the moon was full and provided plenty of illumination.
-I reached down into the crib and pulled my baby gently from the blankets, holding him close as I tried to offer him a bottle.
+I stumbled across the hall, not bothering to switch on any lights.
+The moon was full and provided plenty of illumination.
+I reached into the crib and pulled my baby gently from the blankets, holding him close as I tried to offer him a bottle.
 He settled down a bit, so I carried him to the nearby rocking chair, sat down, and waited for him to fall back asleep.

 At first I simply stared out the window, admiring the moonlight while listening to the baby suck on his bottle.
 Then my eyes wandered through the nursery, idly scanning the furnishings and decorations, feeling my eyelids grow heavier and heavier as I rocked myself to sleep.

 I woke up again to the baby crying, still in my arms.
 The bottle had fallen and rolled across the floor.

 “Hush,” I cooed, trying to retrieve the bottle with my foot.
 Inside I wondered, How can you still be hungry?
 To prevent myself from falling asleep again, I stood up and began pacing the nursery.
 My feet padded softly on the carpet, a soft gray sea under the light of the moon.
 Pff, pff, pff, click.

 I paused mid-step, my head cocked as I wondered what that sound was.
 The creak of the floorboards, I decided, and I continued pacing.
 Pff, pff, pff, click.
 No, it couldn’t have been the floorboards.
 I listened closely, and heard it again.
 Click…click…click, click, click.
 The sounds came faster and faster until they formed a hum of mechanical energy.
 What is that?